rluo/statcomp/README.md

 # statcomp
-Lecture notebooks for the course Statistical Computing
+Lecture notebooks and codes for the course Statistical Computing